Burials at Fair Oak Cemetery and Coronavirus

-In order to protect yourselves, your family, and those who are assisting you in the burial of your loved one, please observe the 2 metre social distancing rules.
-Those family members who are most vulnerable to serious illness as a result of the coronavirus should consider carefully whether they should not attend the burial.
+In order to protect yourselves, your family, and those who are assisting you in the burial of your loved one, please observe the 2 metre (6 feet) social distancing rules.

 We understand that this will be very difficult for you and your family at this time, but these measures will help us all to limit the spread of the coronavirus.

-This statement will be updated as and when the government measures are changed.
+This information will be updated as and when government measures are changed.